CauaKath/CauaKath/README.md

 <hr>

-🪴 I'm currently learning Vue 3 to improve myself and do a project in the company I work for. ([Adapcon](https://github.com/Adapcon)).
+🪴 I'm currently learning Go to improve my knowledge and language portfolio.
+I'm reading a Go book and doing some exercises from the book.
+[Book](https://www.gopl.io/)

+🚀 I started learning Go to create a project for Jaraguá do Sul city hall, focused on disabled people.
+[Repo](https://github.com/conexao-inclusao-jaragua/cij-api)

 <hr>